Majeed-ch/Project-Programming-Language-Research/README.md

 	- Create a new record and store it in the simple data structure in memory.
 	- Select and edit a record held in the simple data structure in memory.
 	- Select and delete a record from the simple data structure in memory.

+## practical project part 3
+*due date July 23 2023.*

+Augment your project, developed via Practical Project Part 2, by utilizing one advanced language feature from the list below, using the examples as a guide.
+<br/>[List of the advanced features]

+The selected advanced feature is Database Connectivity.
+- Database Connectivity
+	- Create a database table with fields named after the column names, and use a database driver, to connect your program to a database.
+This can replace the reliance on the File-IO of the dataset.
+Your Create, Read, Update, and Delete options would then manipulate the database rather than the CSV file.
+	- Populate the database table with all the data from the dataset, using field names in the database table